LauYeeYu/GFS-Go/docs/chunkserver.md

 The master may grant a lease to the chunkserver or revoke it.
 If the chunkserver holds a lease, it is the primary replica for the chunk.

 The lease can be persisted in a file.
+But in this implementation, the lease is stored in memory.
+There are a couple of reasons:
+1. Persisting a lease only benefits when the chunkserver is restarted soon (a lease timeout is typically 60 seconds).
+This case is rare.
+2. Saving the lease takes time and disk IO.
+3. Not persisting it makes almost no problem in terms of performance.

 ## Rejoin